samoyed-health-foundation/website/site/content/diseases/hip-dysplasia-hd.md

 (degenerative joint disease) which can be very painful.

-Would you like to **[add a Living with this Disorder](hip-dysplasia-hd/addliving_form.html)** journal entry?

 Signs and Symptoms
 ------------------

 - Pain
 - Stiffness
 - Lameness
 - Not wanting to exercise or go up stairs
 - Audible click when walking

 Causes
 ------